-- (a) provides judiciary procurement employees with autonomy and flexibility in their procurement activities. - (b) specifies seven (7) levels of Contracting Officer authority which may be delegated within court units and federal public defender organizations (FPDOs), as well as within the AO PMD staff, including authority for special delegated procurement programs (see: § 120.40). - (c) stipulates procurement authority and/or related programmatic responsibilities at specified dollar levels based on successful completion of training requirements.

-- (d) formalizes the process that establishes Contracting Officer authority. - (e) requires compliance with specific certification level requirements as a condition to maintain delegated procurement authority.
+- (a) provides judiciary procurement employees with autonomy and flexibility in their procurement activities. - (b) specifies seven (7) levels of contracting officer authority which may be delegated within court units and federal public defender organizations (FPDOs), as well as within the AO PMD staff, including authority for special delegated procurement programs (see: § 120.40 (Delegation of Procurement Authority Under Special Delegated Procurement Programs)). - (c) stipulates procurement authority and/or related programmatic responsibilities at specified dollar levels based on successful completion of training requirements. - (d) formalizes the process that establishes contracting officer authority. - (e) requires compliance with specific certification level requirements as a condition to maintain delegated procurement authority.